CUQS/AutoCrawler_google_url/README.md

 ```

 ```
 --skip true              Skips keyword if downloaded directory already exists.
-This is needed when re-downloading.
+This is needed
+                         when re-downloading.

 --threads 4              Number of threads to download.

 --face false             Face search mode

---no_gui auto      No GUI mode. (headless mode) Acceleration for full_resolution mode, but unstable on thumbnail mode.
+--no_gui auto            No GUI mode. (headless mode) Acceleration for full_resolution mode,
+                         but unstable on thumbnail mode.
                          Default: "auto" - false if full=false, true if full=true
                          (can be used for docker linux system)

 --limit 0                Maximum count of images to download per site.
 (0: infinite) --proxy-list ''          The comma separated proxy list like: "socks://127.0.0.1:1080,http://127.0.0.1:1081".
                          Every thread will randomly choose one from the list.
+--print_url false        print download process with url
 ```

 # Remote crawling through SSH on your server